taiki-e/setup-cross-toolchain-action/README.md

 [1] This action currently uses the API level 24 system image, so `cargo test` and `cargo run` may not work on API level 26+.<br>
 [2] [21 on Rust 1.82+](https://github.com/rust-lang/rust/pull/120593), otherwise 19.<br>

+(Other android targets supported by [rust-cross-toolchain](https://github.com/taiki-e/rust-cross-toolchain#linux-musl) may also work, although this action's CI has not tested them.)

 You can select/pin the API level version by using `@` syntax in `target` option.
 For example: